The child’s mutilated and charred remains were found in a Belfast river in 1973.

-Brian was last seen near Ormeau Park, which is only about three miles from Falls Road, where John and Thomas’ bus stop was located.
+Brian was last seen near Ormeau Park, which is only about three miles from John and Thomas’s bus stop on Falls Road.

-I did not read one single article suggesting a connection between all three boys, which I think is absolutely astonishing.
+I did not read one article suggesting a connection between all three boys, which I think is astonishing.
 How could there not be?
-Three school-aged boys – 10, 11, and 13 – disappeared from roughly the same area at around the same time of year in broad daylight.
-Granted, Brian’s body was found and John’s and Thomas’ have not been; that doesn’t mean there isn’t a connection.
+Three school-aged boys – 10, 11, and 13 – disappeared from roughly the same area around the same time of year in broad daylight.
+Even though Brian’s body was found, and John’s and Thomas’s were not, that doesn’t mean there isn’t a connection.
 It’s not too far out of the ballpark to suggest a link between the cases.

-I also think it’s possible that all three boys were part of the Kincora Boys Home child abuse scandal.
-Perhaps, the boys were lured there for the purpose of child trafficking.
+I also think all three boys were part of the Kincora Boys Home child abuse scandal.
+Perhaps, someone lured the boys there for child trafficking.